 And yet he had one foot firmly in the past, and always had been an excavator and obsessor over the psychic travels and sonic gems of yesteryear.
 ‘Blue Room’ is one of the purest manifestos to the past, present and future that electronica has to offer.
 Like an Ent, it takes its time to “say” what it needs to say, the original single version running at 39 minutes and 58 seconds.
 It’s more an aircraft hangar than a room.
 For inside its phantasmic cave are the long glacial cascading electric guitar moans of the great Steve Hillage, a 1960s progressive and space rock maestro who has traveled, morphed and fused with techno’s kindred ethos, even evoking Pink Floyd’s supernatural ‘Echoes,’ reminiscent of David Gilmour’s scintillating solos.*

 Flying saucers.
 Satellites.
 Radio waves.
 The other dreamers out there picked up on The Orb’s startling, warped signals.
 Freedom of thought.
 Digging into the timeless.
 Marching to the wobble of the Earth’s axis.
 The Internet echoes with the strange, beautiful frequencies of the ‘Blue Room,’ from memories of camping trips in the wilderness set to its cosmic swirls to the masterminds behind the So-Cal Raves listserv blaring its radical sonics from the rooftop of their college’s U.C.
-Irvine administration headquarters onto the school plaza in the middle of night — impossibility as the curious currency of their intellectual insurgency.
+Irvine administration headquarters onto the school plaza in the middle of night — impossibility as the curious currency of innocent intellectual insurgency.

 ‘Towers of Dub’ continues its tip of the hat to Meddle-era Pink Floyd, bringing in harmonicas and dogs barking a la ‘Seamus,’ but then dips into altogether deeper waters with dub bass that wakes the mind to the world’s first technological music — dub — retracing its roots in modern dance music to Larry Levan’s collaborations with reggae rhythm-masters Sly & Robbie.
 Sampling The Revolutionaries’ ‘Bamba in Dub’ from 1977, ‘Towers’ reimagines its classic bass line in a more urgent, flowing manner, while the name of the track alludes to the pirate radio booming across London in 1991 and 1992 from tower blocks, eluding the police from one channel to another.**

 “As they worked, Case gradually became aware of the music that pulsed constantly through the cluster,” wrote the cyberpunk author William Gibson in his masterpiece, Neuromancer, published in 1984, describing a makeshift space station circling above the Earth, its five Rastafarian crew members helping connect the book’s protagonists to their tête-à-tête with a beguiling artificial intelligence called Wintermute.
 “It was called dub, a sensuous mosaic cooked from vast libraries of digitized pop; it was worship, Molly said, and a sense of community.”
 So dub and roots music in this interstellar flying Zion tethers its passengers to a more righteous orb.
-For Zion “smelled of cooked vegetables, humanity, and ganja.” ***
+For Zion “smelled of cooked vegetables, humanity, and ganja.”
+Escape vs. escapism.***

 Building up and breaking down, building up and breaking down, over the course of five minutes it patiently hovers over new vistas and ranges, coming back again and again with growing urgency and vim, dropping down the hips, bending the knees, and then — peace, glorious bittersweet peace, a melody bequeathed from the gods, the sky worshippers opening the arms, leaning back the head, the light of the rising sun traveling across over 90 million miles to us.
-The drums and airs grow in frenzy, followed by a kind of collapse in the whirling sands of time, the groove search, pilgrimage to the meccas in all of us — “Good morning!” — the encounter with universal mystery and beauty and spirituality — the sound of myth and bliss.
+The drums and airs grow in frenzy, followed by a kind of collapse in the whirling sands of time, the groove search: pilgrimage to the meccas in all of us — “Good morning!” — the encounter with universal mystery and beauty and spirituality — the sound of myths and bliss.

 Track Listing: